Gray Area Drinking: What It Is, Signs, and Why So Many People Are Rethinking Alcohol

 Much of daily behavior is controlled by the brain’s habit system, primarily the basal ganglia.

-This system automates behaviors that repeat in similar environments.
+And this system automates behaviors that repeat in similar environments.

 For example:

-coffee in the morning
+cup of joe in the morning

 scrolling the phone at night